At UN #CSW60

 Meeting Minutes Meeting minutes SoF_AGM2016

-Eleanor Lisney is a founder member and coordinator of Sisters of Frida currently engaged in a Phd on disability culture and the social media.
-She is an access advisor, an NUJ member on the New Media Industrial Council and the Equalities Council.
+Eleanor Lisney is a founder member and coordinator of Sisters of Frida.
+She is an access advisor, an NUJ member on the New Media Industrial Council and the Equality Council.
 She is also on the British Council Disability Advisory Panel and the web team of the International Network of Women with Disabilities.
 She enjoys being on the EVA (Electronic Visualisation & the Arts) London organising committee.

 Michelle Daley has over ten years experience working in the field of disability.
 She has worked for a number of organisations at local, national and international levels to develop, promote and implement policies on equality and diversity.
 She was one of the founder members of Sisters of Frida.
 Her work has played a major role in promoting and influencing the inclusion of disabled people in the mainstream society.